emilyinglis/wdi16-project-1/README.md

 ![](./images/prework-readme.png)

-1. I started by writing out in full, the entire game process [http://bit.ly/flashback-writeup] (IMG 1)
+1. I started by writing out in full, the entire game process (IMG 1) - [View here](http://bit.ly/flashback-writeup "here")
 2. Using the write up, I went through and picked out every example where I would require building functionality
-3. Moving over to my Trello board, I created tickets based on this functionality - using 'As a user I need to...' to ensure I focussed on the must have, should have, nice to haves - and then labeled them HTML/CSS, JS, etc. Finally I ordered them, and ice-boxed the 'Nice to have' tickets.
+3. Moving over to my Trello board - [view here](https://trello.com/b/6B9B0RCr/wdi16-project-1 "here") - I created tickets based on this functionality - using 'As a user I need to...' to ensure I focussed on the must have, should have, nice to haves - and then labeled them HTML/CSS, JS, etc. Finally I ordered them, and ice-boxed the 'Nice to have' tickets.
 (IMG 2)
 4. Next - by hand for speed - I worked on wireframing and basic storyboarding (basic as a one pager)
 5. Working through Trello and using my wireframe/storyboard, I was able to build a very basic HTML/CSS* skeleton from which to hang my initial JS functionality.
 (IMG 3)
 6. Once this was complete, I moved onto the JS working consistently until it was near to complete.